Livin' Our Love Song

-"Livin' Our Love Song" is a song co-written and recorded by American country music artist Jason Michael Carroll.
-It was released in April 2007 as the second single from his album Waitin' in the Country.
+"Livin' Our Love Song" is a song co-written and recorded by American country music artist Jason Michael Carroll and was released in April 2007 as the second single from his album Waitin' in the Country.
 Carroll co-wrote the song with Glen Mitchell and Tim Galloway.

 Critical reception

 Deborah Evans Price gave a positive review in Billboard, calling it "lighthearted" and "engaging".
 She wrote that it has a "sweet, sticky melody and upbeat romantic lyric".

 Music video

-The music video was directed by David McClister and premiered in mid-2007.
+The music video was directed by David McClister and premiered in April 5, 2007.